animetosho/ParPar/benchmarks/info.md

 ### Notes

--   as it is still under a lot of development, ParPar’s benchmark result should only be considered as very rough and just a general indicator of likely performance.
-The result may change as ParPar becomes a fully featured PAR2 client.

--   stock par2cmdline does not implement multi-threading, whereas all other applications tested here do
+-   stock par2cmdline does not implement multi-threading, whereas all other applications tested here do.
+In some of the graphs above, par2cmdline’s result has been cut off (but the number is accurate) so that interesting results are highlighted

--   I believe that all applications use the SPLIT(16,8) algorithm for calculation; par2j will use SPLIT(16,4) if SSSE3 is available; ParPar will select one of SPLIT(16,4), XOR and SPLIT(16,8) depending on CPU
+-   I believe that all applications use the “SPLIT8” algorithm (8-bit LH lookup table) for calculation; par2j will use “SPLIT4” if SSSE3 is available, falling back to SPLIT8 otherwise; ParPar will select one of SPLIT4, XOR and SPLIT8 depending on CPU capabilities.
+Algorithm selection should have the following effect on performance:

+    -   SPLIT4 is signficantly faster than SPLIT8, but requires a vector byte lookup instruction (available in SSSE3 (x86) or NEON (ARM))

+    -   XOR is significantly faster than SPLIT8 and slightly slower than SPLIT4, for CPUs with fast SSE2.
+It is faster than SPLIT4 on CPUs with a slow vector byte lookup implementation (Intel Atom or first gen Core 2)

+    -   ParPar supports 256-bit SPLIT4 implementation, so should be
+        significantly faster than par2j’s 128-bit implementation on CPUs that support AVX2 (Intel Haswell, AMD Zen, VIA Eden X4 or later)

 -   par2j and phpar2 are Windows only, all other applications are cross platform

--   on Linux, par2j and phpar2 are run under Wine.
+-   on x86 Linux, par2j and phpar2 are run under Wine.
 All other applications are built natively using standard build tools (GCC etc). *libtbb-dev* is needed for par2cmdline-tbb to build.

 -   GPU based tools aren’t investigated here as they are currently of no interest to me.
 Benchmarks here are CPU only